Undergraduate Students | Academic Integrity

 The hearing will be conducted by the department chair/program director (herein referred to as the hearing officer).
 A student may request that a designee conduct the hearing.
 (Refer to Section 1.5.I)

 Hearings will be held with all parties physically present.
-In the event not all parties are able to be physically present, hearings may be held via video, phone, teleconferencing or other means..
+In the event not all parties are able to be physically present, hearings may be held via video, phone, teleconferencing or other means.
 Students may bring an advisor of their choice and up to two persons for support to the hearing.
-However, the advisor or support person may not speak on behalf of the student.
+However, the advisor or support persons may not speak on behalf of the student.
 If an advisor or support person is determined to be unreasonably interfering with the hearing, they may be asked to leave.

 To the extent possible or necessary, the hearing should serve as an opportunity to have an educational conversation with the student about academic integrity.